Merck pill seen as 'huge advance,' raises hope of preventing COVID-19 deaths | Health

 A planned interim analysis of 775 patients in Merck's study looked at hospitalizations or deaths among people at risk for severe disease.
 It found that 7.3% of those given molnupiravir twice a day for five days were hospitalized and none had died by 29 days after treatment.
 That compared with a hospitalization rate of 14.1% for placebo patients.
 There were also eight deaths in the placebo group.
 "Antiviral treatments that can be taken at home to keep people with COVID-19 out of the hospital are critically needed,” Wendy Holman, Ridgeback's CEO, said in a statement.

-'A HUGE ADVANCE' Scientists welcomed the potential new treatment to help prevent serious illness from the virus, which has killed almost 5 million people around the world, 700,000 in the United States.
+'A HUGE ADVANCE' Scientists welcomed the potential new treatment to help prevent serious illness from the virus, which has killed almost 5 million people around the world, 700,000 of them in the United States.

 “A safe, affordable, and effective oral antiviral would be a huge advance in the fight against COVID," said Peter Horby, a professor of emerging infectious diseases at the University of Oxford.
 The study enrolled patients with laboratory-confirmed mild-to-moderate COVID-19, who had symptoms for no more than five days.
 All patients had at least one risk factor associated with poor disease outcome, such as obesity or older age.